Website currently under construction. Please call for updated pricing.

 7 Days/6 Nights

-Rwanda is most notably known for the endangered mountain gorillas, a once in a lifetime experience.
-Other primates such as Golden Monkeys, Blue monkeys, and colobus make Rwanda their home.
+Rwanda is most notably known for the endangered mountain gorillas, a once-in-a-lifetime experience.
+Other primates that inhabit the country are Golden Monkeys, Blue Monkeys and the elegant black and white Colobus monkeys.
 Chimpanzees can be viewed in Nyungwe National Park (on customized itineraries).

-To ensure the well-being of the gorillas and maintain the integrity of their habitat, the Rwandan and Ugandan government strictly regulates the number of daily visitors, making a trek to see them an exclusive privilege that remains one of the world's most sought-after wildlife encounters.
-Once you locate a habituated family, you are granted a precious hour to observe their complex social dynamics and natural behaviors from just a few meters away, creating a memory that lasts a lifetime.
+To ensure the well-being of the gorillas and their habitat, the Rwandan and Ugandan government strictly regulates the number of daily visitors, making a trek to see them an exclusive privilege that remains one of the world's most sought-after wildlife encounters.
+Once you locate a habituated family, you are granted a precious hour to observe their complex social dynamics from just a few feet away.
 Proceeds from the permits are dedicated to the national park and caring for the gorillas' protection and safety.

 ACCESSIBILITY

 Arrangements can be made for all those who wish to see the gorillas.
-Gorilla tracking is physically demanding, especially for those with disabilities, knee hip replacements or just not in perfect physical condition.
-If you have mobility challenges, we can pre-arrange for what is called ‘sedan chair’ that porters will carry you to the gorilla sighting.
-Carriers are available in Rwanda and Uganda but ‘chairs’ tend to be more comfortable in Uganda.
+Gorilla tracking is physically demanding, especially for those with physical challenges.
+Seeing the gorillas is still possible.
+We can pre-arrange for what is called a "sedan chair" that porters will carry you into the gorilla sighting.
+Carriers are available in Rwanda and Uganda, but the chairs tend to be more comfortable in Uganda.

 GORILLA FAMILIES & PERMITS